robinhoodis/example.com/docs/class2/module1/lab05/lab05.rst

 Pools
 ===========================

 Pools are a grouping of related virtual servers.
-Pools will typically reference virtual servers on a BIG-IP LTM system.
+Pools will typically reference virtual servers on BIG-IP LTM systems.
 The pool we create below will be later referenced by a Wide-IP (FQDN).
 For more information on pools, please refer to the link below.

 |pools_link|